capecodcommission/cape-cod-coastal-planner/README.md

-## ccc

-# Cape Cod Coastal Planner
+# Cape Cod Coastal planner

-This project is designed and built for the Cape Cod Commission of Barnstable County, Massachusetts and provides a public portal for communities of Cape Cod to assess, compare, and plan various strategies in response to the three major coastal hazards: storm surges, erosion, and sea level rise.
+> This project is designed and built for the Cape Cod Commission of Barnstable County, Massachusetts and provides a public portal for communities of Cape Cod to assess, compare, and plan various strategies in response to the three major coastal hazards: storm surges, erosion, and sea level rise.

 It is divided into two main projects: